 Prime examples of naturally vegan food at the Christmas dinner table include the potatoes and vegetables (think of the colourful array of carrots, parsnips, Brussel sprouts, red cabbage and cauliflower).
 Whilst these food are often made with butter, they can easily be made with an olive oil or plant-based margarine instead.
 Ask your host if this is something they could do for you, or if they can set some aside to be cooked without animal fat.

-When it comes to gravy, this can easily be made with vegetable stock instead of meat drippings.
-If you are having store-bought gravy, then many brands now-a-days are accidentally vegan – just check the label.
+When it comes to gravy, this can be made with vegetable stock instead of meat drippings.
+If you are having store-bought gravy, then many brands now-a-days are accidentally vegan – just check the label or head to the Free From aisle.

-Luckily for vegans, the festive favourite and ruby jewel of the Christmas dinner: cranberry sauce, is almost always vegan.
-As are many breads and rolls to snack on and soak up that vegan gravy!
+Luckily for vegans, the ruby jewel of the Christmas dinner, cranberry sauce, is almost always vegan, as are many breads and rolls to snack on and soak up that vegan gravy!

 If you’re hosting, then you have the perfect opportunity to showcase how varied and delicious vegan Christmas dishes can be, so you’ll no doubt want to create a memorable meal that will delight vegans and non-vegans alike.